-A licensee must submit the following to the ERA when seeking approval of a proposed auditor:26
+A licensee must submit the following to the ERA when seeking approval of a proposed auditor:27

-- A formal request (for instance, a letter or email) from the licensee requesting the ERA to approve the nominated auditor. - A copy of the curriculum vitae for each audit or review team member demonstrating their skills and experience relevant to the audit or review.27 - For audit companies, a business profile, or similar, demonstrating their capability and capacity to undertake the audit or review. - A document containing an approximate timeline for the audit or review, a high level work program and confirmation the audit or review report will be provided to the ERA by the due date.28 - A statement confirming that the auditor will conduct the audit or review in accordance with the guidelines. - A declaration of independence prepared by the auditor.
+- A formal request (for instance, a letter or email) from the licensee requesting the ERA to approve the nominated auditor. - A copy of the curriculum vitae for each audit or review team member demonstrating their skills and experience relevant to the audit or review.^{28, 29} - For audit companies, a business profile, or similar, demonstrating their capability and capacity to undertake the audit or review. - A document containing an approximate timeline for the audit or review, a high level work program and confirmation the audit or review report will be provided to the ERA by the due date.30 - A statement confirming that the auditor will conduct the audit or review in accordance with the guidelines. - A declaration of independence prepared by the auditor that complies with section 2.2.1.